aedanpope/tc_client/README.md

 - 23 input nodes
 - fully connected hidden layer of size 200, activation function ReLU
 - fully connected hidden layer of size 300, activation function ReLU
-- 6 output nodes, activation function TanH
+- 6 output nodes, activation function TanH (from (Lillicrap et al., 2015))

 We consider two tweaks to the standard DQN algorithm:
 - Separate buffers for storing experience from won and loss episodes: intuitively to make sure the agent trains at some experience from the 1% of randomly won battles, and doesn't just train losses.
-- Set ε=0 in every 2nd episode: In some trials it was observed that performance would degrade from high win rates early on (e.g. 98% at 10k time steps), to completely losing when performance was measured again 5k steps later.
+- Set ε=0 in every 2nd episode: In some trials it was observed that performance would degrade from high win rates early on (e.g. 98% at 10k time steps), to completely losing when performance was measured again 5k steps later (0% win rate).
 By performing every second episode using the current "best known strategy" we hoped the algorithm would more quickly unlearn these regressions.

 Algorithm including both tweaks: